iamgio/pikt/README.md

 > _Ah a language to code by while listening to Pink Floyd_ - a guy from Reddit

-Pikt is a pixel-based esoteric programming language that aims at generating fast and lightweight programs from aesthetically pleasant image sources: to accomplish this, the colors of all "keywords", functions, operators and so on are easily customizable.
+Pikt is a pixel-based, Turing complete esoteric programming language that generates fast and lightweight programs out of aesthetically pleasant image sources.
+Indeed, Pikt's most interesting feature is flexibility: every keyword, statement, function, operator and so on is linked to one - or more - color, which can be easily customized via [color schemes](src/main/resources/properties/colors.properties).

-Pikt compiles executables via the [Kotlin compiler](https://kotlinlang.org/docs/command-line.html), therefore compilation for both JVM and native targets is available, along with runtime interpretation.
+Pikt compiles executables via the Kotlin compiler, therefore compilation for both JVM and native targets is available, along with runtime interpretation.

 Make sure to check out the **[wiki](https://github.com/iAmGio/pikt/wiki)** to learn how to create your first Pikt program!